zimo493/vue3-naiveui-admin-docs/src/en/components/drawer-form.md

 ::: tip 💡 Note

 - `loading` will also affect the loading state of the `Submit` and `Cancel` buttons
-- `use-type` is the usage type.
-If set to `view`, the bottom buttons will not be displayed
+- `use-type` determines the usage type.
+When set to `view`, only the Cancel button is displayed at the bottom

 :::